mtilson/docker-dokuwiki/README.md

 * Variables defined in `.env` file
     * `DOKUWIKI_FE_RULE`
         * `traefik` frontend rule
+        * set default to `Host:wiki.example.com` in `docker-compose.yml`
-        * used in `docker-compose.yml` only, if not defined traffic will not be routed to `dokuwiki` container
+        * used in `docker-compose.yml`, if not defined traffic will not be routed to `dokuwiki` container
         * example
             * `DOKUWIKI_FE_RULE=Host:wiki.example.com`
     * `PERSISTENT_DIR`
         * host persistent volume to store DockuWiki site data, ACME Let's Encrypt certificates, and a pravite key of your Git backup server account
+        * set default to `/opt/docker/persistent` in `pre-deploy.sh`
+        * set default to `/opt/docker/persistent` in `docker-compose.yml`
-        * mandatory, used by `deploy-dokuwiki.sh` to create host persistent volumes directory structure
+        * used by `pre-deploy.sh` to create host persistent volumes directory structure
         * used in `docker-compose.yml` and `traefik/docker-compose.yml` to define persistent volumes
         * example
             * `PERSISTENT_DIR=/opt/docker/persistent`
     * `ACME_EMAIL`
         * email address used for ACME (Let's Encrypt) registration
+        * set default to `webmaster@example.com` in `traefik/docker-compose.yml`
-        * used in `traefik/docker-compose.yml` only to define `acme` email address, if not defined Let's Encrypt will not work correctly
+        * used in `traefik/docker-compose.yml` to define `acme` email address, if not defined Let's Encrypt will not work correctly
         * example
             * `ACME_EMAIL=webmaster@example.com`
     * `DOCKER_DOMAIN`
         * default base domain name used for the frontend rules
+        * set default to `docker.localhost` in `traefik/docker-compose.yml`
-        * used in `traefik/docker-compose.yml` only to define base domain name for frontend rules for hosts which are not full domain name
+        * used in `traefik/docker-compose.yml` to define base domain name for frontend rules for hosts which are not full domain name
         * example
             * `DOCKER_DOMAIN=docker.localhost`
     * `COMMON_NETWORK`
         * name of the network common for `traefik` and its served containers
+        * set default to `traefik-public-network` in `docker-compose.yml`
+        * set default to `traefik-public-network` in `traefik/docker-compose.yml`
-        * used in `docker-compose.yml` and `traefik/docker-compose.yml` to define the name of bridged network for external connectivity
+        * used in `docker-compose.yml` and `traefik/docker-compose.yml` to define the name of the docker bridged network for connectivity
         * example
             * `COMMON_NETWORK=traefik-public-network`
     * `BACKUP_USER_EMAIL`
         * backup user email address
         * used to mark generated public key to be added to the account used to access Git backup repo
-        * used to configure Git global option `user.email` for Git commands used to commit backup data to Git backup repo
-        * used to derive username (as the part of the email address before '@' sign) to configure Git global option `user.name` for Git commands used to commit backup data to Git backup repo
+        * used to configure Git global option `user.email` and derive `user.name` (as the part of the email address before '@' sign) for Git commands used to commit backup data to Git backup repo
-        * used in container ENTRYPOINT only
+        * used in container ENTRYPOINT
         * passed from `docker-compose` to container ENTRYPOINT
         * set default to `dokuwiki-backup@example.com` in `docker-compose.yml`
         * set default to `dokuwiki-backup@example.com` in container ENTRYPOINT if passed empty